Purnells

 Ffion must be careful however to pay the small legal fee involved in connection with the transfer to her name.

 For more FREE advice about your personal circumstances and how bankruptcy would affect your home and what to do when there is negative equity (ie Obtain a valuation from a reputable Chartered Surveyor - Have Legal documents for Land Registry prepared) then email Chris Parkman.
-Ray will then contact you and answer any question that you might wish to put to him by email or alternatively, if you wish, he will arrange a FREE telephone conversation with you.
+Chris will then contact you and answer any question that you might wish to put to him by email or alternatively, if you wish, he will arrange a FREE telephone meeting with you.